TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Reference/Index.rst

    [browser = firefox] || [browser = msie] && [version => 8]

-For full explanations about conditions, please refer to "TypoScript Syntax and In-depth Study".
+For full explanations about conditions, please refer to :ref:`the according chapter in "TypoScript Syntax and In-depth Study"
+<t3tssyntax:conditions>`.

 .. _condition-browser: